Interstate 189

 The Southern Connector was proposed by the early 1970s to follow Pine Street north from I-189 to a curve linking with the southern end of Battery Street.
 The discovery of contaminated soil around the Pine Street Barge Canal halted work on the expressway north of Pine Street.
 Nonetheless, "C-1 Segment" of the Southern Connector was constructed in 1981 to the west of U.S. 7.

-1980s plans focused on an alternate route for the Southern Connector, with Lakeside Avenue and Pine Street considered as corridors extending north to Downtown.1 The interchange between I-189 and U.S. 7 was originally configured as a trumpet, with a direct connection from westbound to southbound.
-That ramp was later closed and now all westbound traffic ascends to a signalized intersection with U.S. 7.
+1980s plans focused on an alternate route for the Southern Connector, with Lakeside Avenue and Pine Street considered as corridors extending north to Downtown (Baird, 2015).
+The interchange between I-189 and U.S. 7 was originally configured as a trumpet, with a direct connection from westbound to southbound.
+That ramp was later closed and all westbound traffic redirected to a signalized intersection with U.S. 7.

-Plans shifted in the 1990s on the renamed Champlain Parkway to turn through more residential areas.
-These were scaled back by the early 2000s from a four lane to two lane roadway.
+Plans shifted in the 1990s on the renamed Champlain Parkway to turn north through more residential areas.
+The design was scaled back from a four lane to two lane roadway by the early 2000s.
 Main Street was the designated endpoint.
 Approval for the project was granted by District 4 Environmental Commission on April 27, 2012.
 Subsequent legal hurdles arose, halting momentum on the project to the issuing of a land-use permit by the Environmental Commission on August 25, 2014.
-Plans continue into 2015 with the route intended to connect Pine and Battery Streets through the eastern edge of the Vermont Railway yard.1
+Plans continued into 2015 with the route intended to connect Pine and Battery Streets through the eastern edge of the Vermont Railway yard (Baird, 2015).

 References: